-After the unsuccessful siege, at the end of August, the Turks moved away towards Vienna with a great delay, then returned home, pillaging and sacking Styria on the way back.
+After the unsuccessful siege, at the end of August, the Turks moved away towards Vienna with a considerable delay, then returned home, pillaging and sacking Styria on the way back.
 The heroic resistance of Kőszeg bought time for the Christian armies to arrive and assemble before Vienna.
 Behold, 120-130,000 Imperial troops were idly watching the heroic fight of Kőszeg.
-Later, Kőszeg received privileges and Jurisics got promoted.
-Let us pay tribute to the heroic Croatian, Hungarian and German warriors: their bravery can be compared to the deeds of the soldiers of Nándorfehérvár (Belgrade) in 1456 or the warriors of Drégely and Eger castles in 1552, not to forget the heroes of Szigetvár castle in 1566.
+Later, Kőszeg received privileges, and Jurisics got promoted.
+Let us pay tribute to the Croatian, Hungarian, and German warriors: their bravery can be compared to the deeds of the soldiers of Nándorfehérvár (Belgrade) in 1456 or the warriors of Drégely and Eger castles in 1552, not to forget the heroes of Szigetvár castle in 1566.
 Since then, the last stand of Jurisics and his men has remained one of the most glorious battles in Hungarian history, teaching us that we should never give up hope of victory even in the most unpromising of situations.

 According to tradition, the last contingent of withdrawing Ottoman troops was meant to have left the city limits of Kőszeg around 11 o’clock.
 As a memorial to this historic heroism, the church clocks in the town have read 11 o’clock since 1777.
 Prince Bethlen Gábor of Transylvania launched a campaign against the Habsburg ruler in 1619.
 As the Habsburgs had quite alienating politics against the Hungarians at that time, many of the Hungarian noblemen and towns sided with Bethlen.
 However, there were a few towns that remained faithful to the Habsburgs in the western part of the Trans-Danubian Region.